ParaMilitary 2 G-10 Plain Edge

 Police Stainless Steel Folding Pocket Knife

 This plain-edged blade looks like something straight out of the future.
 All stainless steel and designed like the runway model of all knives, this 1/8” thick blade comes with a lightweight 5.6oz body and seamless flair when you showcase it to your mates.
 Police is the ultimate knife for survival, self-defense, and showing off to your friends.
 It’s a showstopper piece that looks fantastic on a plaque, mantle, or as part of your ornate collection.
+Love this product?
+Check out our review of the best Benchmade pocket knives for our top picks.

 - Weight4.8 ounces